-- 1 ConnectMenlo EIR.
-And the project would also not exceed - 2 regional air quality emissions during operation. - 3 The EIR also included an operational and - 4 construction Health Risk Assessment, or an HRA, consistent - 5 with the mitigation measures outlined in the ConnectMenlo - 6 EIR.
-The HRA determines whether or not sensitive - 7 receptors, including residential uses, schools, or other - 8 similar sensitive uses could be exposed to toxic air - 9 contaminants. - 10 The analysis determined that mitigation measures - 11 would be required to ensure that construction equipment is - 12 equipped with specific emissions' controls to reduce - 13 exposure of offsite receptors to TACs during construction. - 14 This analysis determined that both on and offsite - 15 receptors would not be exposed to substantial increases in - 16 TACs with the project during operation. - 17 For greenhouse gas emissions, all impacts would - 18 be less than significant and implementation of the basic - 19 control measures I just mentioned would further reduce the - 20 GHG emissions during construction. - 21 The project would be well below the BAAQMD's - 22 thresholds for operational emissions.
-And the project - 23 would generally comply with all the applicable plans and - 24 policies and regulations adopted for the purpose of - 25 reducing greenhouse gas emissions, including the state's
+Page 28 ConnectMenlo EIR.
+And the project would also not exceed 1 2 regional air quality emissions during operation.
+3 The EIR also included an operational and construction Health Risk Assessment, or an HRA, consistent 4 with the mitigation measures outlined in the ConnectMenlo 5 EIR.
+The HRA determines whether or not sensitive 6 7 receptors, including residential uses, schools, or other 8 similar sensitive uses could be exposed to toxic air 9 contaminants.
+10 The analysis determined that mitigation measures would be required to ensure that construction equipment is 11 12 equipped with specific emissions' controls to reduce exposure of offsite receptors to TACs during construction.
+13 This analysis determined that both on and offsite 14 receptors would not be exposed to substantial increases in 15 TACs with the project during operation.
+16 For greenhouse gas emissions, all impacts would 17 be less than significant and implementation of the basic 18 control measures I just mentioned would further reduce the 19 20 GHG emissions during construction.
+The project would be well below the BAAQMD's 21 22 thresholds for operational emissions.
+And the project would generally comply with all the applicable plans and 23 policies and regulations adopted for the purpose of 24 25 reducing greenhouse gas emissions, including the state's

-- 1 Scoping Plan, Plan Bay Area, and the City's Climate Action - 2 Plan. - 3 And, finally, for noise, the analysis determined - 4 that transportation-related increases in noise would not - 5 exceed the City's standards because the project would - 6 locate residential uses in an area that is considered - 7 conditionally acceptable.
-Noise environment by the City - 8 mitigation measures would be required to reduce interior - 9 noise impacts.
-These include the installation of - 10 mechanical ventilation so that windows can remain closed, - 11 and the use of noise-reducing window materials.
-These are - 12 also consistent with the ConnectMenlo EIR mitigation - 13 measures. - So the -- as I mentioned previously, the EIR also - 15 evaluated a range of alternatives to the proposed project - 16 with the objective of avoiding or reducing potential - 17 impacts of the project.
-These alternatives were developed - 18 in consultation with City staff and consider the comments - 19 received during the NOP scoping period, as well as - 20 comments on the -- on previous projects in the area as - 21 well. - 22 Under CEQA, alternatives to a project must - 23 generally meet most of the basic project objectives. - 24 While a number of project alternatives were considered, - 25 the EIR included full analysis of four alternatives,
+Scoping Plan, Plan Bay Area, and the City's Climate Action Plan.

+3 And, finally, for noise, the analysis determined that transportation-related increases in noise would not 4 exceed the City's standards because the project would 5 locate residential uses in an area that is considered 6 7 conditionally acceptable.
+Noise environment by the City 8 mitigation measures would be required to reduce interior noise impacts.
+These include the installation of 9 10 mechanical ventilation so that windows can remain closed, and the use of noise-reducing window materials.
+These are 11 12 also consistent with the ConnectMenlo EIR mitigation 13 measures.

+14 So the -- as I mentioned previously, the EIR also 15 evaluated a range of alternatives to the proposed project with the objective of avoiding or reducing potential 16 impacts of the project.
+These alternatives were developed 17 in consultation with City staff and consider the comments 18 received during the NOP scoping period, as well as 19 comments on the -- on previous projects in the area as 20 well.
+21 including the CEQA-required no-project-alternatives and three different development alternatives, which are summarized in this slide.

+Under CEQA, alternatives to a project must generally meet most of the basic project objectives.
+While a number of project alternatives were considered, the EIR included full analysis of four alternatives,